Becoming a Governor

-The governing body, its legal term is the Corporation, was established by the Further and Higher Education Act 1992 and is responsible for the overall functioning of the College.
+The governing body, its legal term the Corporation, was established by the Further and Higher Education Act 1992 and is responsible for the overall functioning of the College.
 Our Board has nineteen voluntary Governors, including the Principal, Staff and Student Governors.
 Independent Governors are appointed, initially, for a 4-year period of office and normally serve up to 8 years.

-This is a voluntary role requiring energy, motivation and a commitment to attend around ten meetings each year.
-Our governors have a variety of backgrounds and use their combined experience and strategic thinking collectively to make a crucial contribution to the future of the College.
-Independent members are drawn from a range of backgrounds including business, education, local government and the community.
+The role of a Governor requires energy, motivation and a commitment to attend around ten meetings each year.
+Our Governors use their experience collectively to contribute to the future of the College.
+Independent Governors bring a variety of backgrounds including business, education and the community.

 Personal qualities required to be a Governor